Laptops · Resale guide

 Seller’s Guide — How to Maximize Your Acer Aspire 5 Resale

-First, back up all your personal data.
-Use an external hard drive and Macrium Reflect or a simple copy-paste for all important files.
-Once backed up, sign out of all your accounts: Microsoft, Google, Adobe, and any streaming services.
-Next, perform a factory reset.
-Go to Settings > System > Recovery > Reset this PC > Remove Everything.
-Choose the “Local reinstall” option for a quicker process, and select “Clean the drive fully” for maximum data security if you’re selling to a stranger.
-This ensures no personal data remains.
+Start by backing up all your personal data.
+Use a tool like Macrium Reflect Free (Windows) to create a full system image to an external drive.
+Next, sign out of all your accounts: Microsoft, Google, Adobe, and any streaming services.
+Crucially, perform a full factory reset: go to Settings > System > Recovery > Reset this PC > Remove Everything.
+Choose the option to fully clean the drive for maximum security, especially if you have an SSD.
+This process can take a few hours but is non-negotiable for privacy.

 Final Verdict — Should You Buy or Sell in 2026?